City of Stockton, CA INFORMATION TECHNOLOGY OFFICER - ERP DIRECTOR -- OPEN UNTIL FILLED in City of Stockton, California

 EMPLOYMENT STATUS: At-Will (Unclassified/Unrepresented)

 TENTATIVE INTERVIEW DATE: TBD

 The City of Stockton is seeking to fill an Information Technology Officer - Enterprise Resource Planning (ERP) Director position in the Information Technology Department.
 The ideal candidate's primary responsibility is to oversee planning, organization, and control of business and technical operations for the City's ERP Project, while ensuring its alignment with City business objectives.
-This individual's primary goal is to ensure ERP project success, which entails on-time and within-budget evaluation, selection, and delivery of a new ERP system that meets business users' current and emerging needs.
+This individual's primary goal is to ensure municipal ERP project success, which entails on-time and within-budget evaluation, selection, and delivery of a new municipal ERP system that meets business users' current and emerging needs.
 The City is looking for a strong leader who can transform business processes and create a culture that embraces industry best practices and innovation through strong collaboration with all internal and external stakeholders.

 The Information Technology Officer - ERP Director will plan and coordinate all operational activities of the ERP Core Project Team and key business users from the impacted program areas.
 The incumbent will work jointly with project sponsors and other key stakeholders to establish and achieve project critical success factors and other functional requirements in support of mission-critical City business operations.
 The incumbent will work closely with key stakeholders and sponsors to identify, recommend, implement, and support a cost-effective ERP technology solution for the organization, while ensuring successful transition of business processes and procedures.